 /var/log/auth.log might look something like this:

-The portion that is in red is a standard pattern that the operating system inserts to provide more context.
-After that, there are quite a few different ways that the iptables service writes failure attempts to the log.
+The highlighted portion is a standard pattern that the operating system inserts to provide more context.
+After that, there are quite a few different ways that the iptables firewall service writes failure attempts to the log.

 We see two separate failures in the first two lines above (a PAM authentication error and a password error).
 The regular expressions defined in the filter are designed to match any of the possible failure lines.
 You should not have to adjust any of these lines, but you should be aware of the need to catch all of the log entries that signify an unauthorized use error for the application you are trying to protect if you ever have to create a filter file yourself.